arracinim/Sewers-Rover/README.md

 5. If you want to test the app with sewers faillures.
 Extract the folder called: Sample_images.zip and test the app with this images.

-Thanks for being intersted in this project.
-Special greetings to EPM, Correlation One and Mintic for this oportunity.

 # Training